Taxila

 Taxila is an archaeological site containing the ruins of four early settlements, Buddhist monasteries and a Muslim mosque.

 The Gandhâran city of Takshashila was an important Vedic/Hindu and Buddhist centre of learning and pilgrimage site from the 6th century BCE to the 5th century CE.
 It was located on a branch of the Silk Road and was reached by Alexander the Great.
-The subsequent settlements of Saraikala, Bhir, Sirkap, and Sirsukh show the urban evolution on the Indian subcontinent through more than five centuries.
+The subsequent settlements of Saraikala, Bhir, Sirkap, and Sirsukh show the urban evolution of the Indian subcontinent over more than five centuries.

 Community Perspective: this is one of those sites with “a bit of everything”, spread across 18 locations.
 Zoë considered Jaulian monastery a must-see, and Solivagant visited Sirkap city ruins and the Jaulian and Dhamarajika monasteries.
-It is recommended to go to the Taxila Museum first.
+It is recommended that you go to the Taxila Museum first.
 A good visit to a couple of the components easily takes 5 hours.
+Be aware that if you visit without a guide, you may experience quite a lot of hassle from the local caretakers/guides (especially if you are a woman), as testified by Shombob.

 Map of Taxila